 Sustut Basin, British Columbia

 As an undergrad at Dalhousie University way back in 2005-2006, I described what turned out to be the first dinosaur remains that had ever been collected from British Columbia.
-In 2017, I get to fulfill a longstanding goal of mine to go look for more!
-With generous support from National Geographic, I’ll be leading a team of palaeontologists to the remote Sustut Basin in the Intermontane Terrane.
-Wish us luck, and stay tuned!
+In August 2017, I got to fulfill a longstanding goal of mine to go look for more!
+With generous support from National Geographic, I led a team of palaeontologists to the remote Sustut Basin in the Intermontane Terrane – stay tuned for more updates on this exciting project!

 My postdoctoral work at the North Carolina Museum of Natural Sciences has taken me to the middle Cretaceous of the western United States, where our team (led by Dr. Lindsay Zanno) has been discovering new dinosaur species!
 You can read more about our fieldwork at the Expedition Live! blog.
 2015 and 2016 fieldwork included:

 - prospecting and excavation in the Early and middle Cretaceous Yellow Cat and Mussentuchit Members of the Cedar Mountain Formation in Utah

 - excavating a sauropod in the Jurassic Morrison Formation of Utah

 - jackhammering a hadrosaur out of a mountain in the Upper Cretaceous Mesaverde Formation of Colorado

 - prospecting for Turonian and Coniacian dinosaurs in the Moreno Hill and Crevasse Canyon formations in New Mexico